whittlem/pycryptobot/.github/ISSUE_TEMPLATE/bug_report.md

 1. What operating system are you running?
 E.g. Windows, Ubuntu Linux, OSX, etc.

+2. Are you running the bot from the Github repo or Docker?

-2. What version of Python are you running? "python --version"
+3. What version of Python are you running? "python --version"

-3. What version of the bot are you running? - on the first line of the README.md
+4. What version of the bot are you running? - on the first line of the README.md

-4. What is the exact command you are running?
+5. What is the exact command you are running?
 E.g. "python3 pycryptobot.py"

-5. Please provide the contents of your config.json?
+6. Please provide the contents of your config.json?

-6. How can I re-create your issue?
+7. How can I re-create your issue?

 ***Important***